Historical Evolution of the Constitution (Regulating Act, Charter Act, GOI Act)

 (1) Provided for the establishment of an All-India Federation with provinces and princely states as units.
 The Federation never came into being as princely states did not join it.

 (2) Abolished diarchy in the provinces and introduced ‘provincial autonomy’ in its place.
-But in centre, it introduced diarchy; however that never came into being.
+But in the centre, it introduced diarchy; however, that never came into being.